Stop Using Google & Start Helping the Environment – VomadLife.com

 So what I'm asking everyone to do here is very simple: make Ecosia your homepage, default search engine, or just install the addon to your browser of choice, and then continue searching and using the internet as you always have, but feeling a little better knowing that you're helping our home to become a little better.

-You can also download the Ecosia app on your mobile whether you use an iPhone, Andriod or a Windows Phone.
+You can also download the Ecosia app on your mobile whether you use an iPhone, Android or a Windows Phone.

 You can read more about what Ecosia does here.